grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 }
 ```

-Incredible results!
+Amazing results!
 The struct size is entirely the same, and the auto-generated struct is actually more accurate than the one I ended up with through manual reverse engineering.

 ## Future Work

 One of the issues I encountered is that while performing analysis on a function, all of the call signatures for the functions must be accurate in order for the parameters in Ghidra's P-Code analysis to be consistent with the function signatures.
 This can most likely be automated through Ghidra's API, as it allows re-typing function signatures (what can't Ghidra API do!?!).

 Another issue that remains is that sometimes arrays identification may still be inaccurate at times - however further testing will be required.
+One of these issues include identifying array buffers as a struct member by itself, as opposed to simply identifying array pointers.

 One big issue that is not easily solvable is when there are duplicate structs.
 Currently, two different structs will be defined even if the same struct is used in multiple places.
 A "hack" to fix this would be to inspect the final structs created, and if any of the struct's signatures completely match, then mark those as duplicates.
 However, this may result in false positives.